10 Things To Do in London On Boxing Day 2024

 Greenwich Park is not only a gorgeous green space but it’s steeped in history.
 From Roman remains, to Henry VIII’s birthplace and Queen Caroline’s bath, there’s plenty to discover.
 Head to St James’s Park or Green Park for prime views of Buckingham Palace.
 On the outskirts of London, Kew Gardens is always spectacular but its larger than life festive illuminations rival Central London Christmas lights.

-Regents Park has much to offer, but if you’re wondering if London Zoo is worth visiting on Boxing Day, we say yes!
+Regents Park has much to offer, and London Zoo is a big attraction.
 Christmas Day is the only day of the year that London Zoo stays closed, so it’s back open again on Boxing Day.
-It can be a bit quieter that day and it still has its special Christmas charm and twinkliness.
+It can be a bit quieter that day and it still has its special festive charm and magic.

 8. Explore a London museum or gallery

-Should you consider taking a cruise on the River Thames on Boxing Day?
-We highly recommend taking to the river to view London from a different perspective.
-Don’t forget your woolly hat and scarf though – that breeze along the River Thames can be icy but it would blow away post Christmas Day cobwebs!
-A superb way to explore London by river is with one of our guided tours – Thames Sightseeing, Brunel’s River Cruise – but this runs Thursday to Sunday (Boxing Day is a Tuesday in 2023).
-There are other river cruises operating on Boxing Day however, and it’s a thoroughly enjoyable experience.
+Why not take a cruise along the River Thames on Boxing Day?
+It’ll blow away any Christmas Day cobwebs and you get to view London from a different perspective.
+Don’t forget your woolly hat and scarf though – that breeze along the River Thames can be icy!
+A superb way to explore London by river is with our guided tour – Thames Sightseeing, Brunel’s River Cruise – which goes at 10am.
+You’ll pass Big Ben and Westminster Abbey, Tower Bridge and the Tower of London, ending at the Mayflower pub in Rotherhithe.

 10. Take a guided London Walk

 Treat yourself to a walk, and not just any walk but a London Walk!
 We have a full programme of events running on Boxing Day.
-You could start with the The Splendour of St Paul’s Cathedral or Shakespeare and Dickens’ Old City, ease into the afternoon with Past The Palace or build up your appetite for an evening walk, courtesy of the Jack the Ripper Walking Tour.
+Covent Garden looks particularly magical during the festive season.
+Get the Inside Story to Covent Garden on Boxing Day morning or discover Old Mayfair or the Square Mile.
+In the afternoon, we’ll be exploring Westminster (and its stories galore) and Royal Kensington.
+Then build up your appetite for an evening walk, courtesy of the Jack the Ripper Walking Tour.
 The full London Walks programme will be finalised in the weeks before Christmas.
 Be sure to check back for any updates.

-Looking ahead to New Year’s Eve?
+Looking ahead to New Year’s Eve or even New Year’s Day?
 Find our suggestions for the best places to be in London for the new year celebrations.

 David Tucker